phalkmin/InfogrAIphify-nodejs-edition/README.md

 ## InfogrAIphify: Create Infographics from Articles

-This repository contains the code for InfogrAIphify, a web application that automatically generates infographics from article URLs AND a submission for the [Cloudflare AI Challenge](https://dev.to/devteam/join-us-for-the-cloudflare-ai-challenge-3000-in-prizes-5f99).
+This repository contains the code for InfogrAIphify, a web application that automatically generates infographics from article URLs, a version of the [Python script](https://github.com/phalkmin/InfogrAIphify) that uses FREE LLMs AND a submission for the [Cloudflare AI Challenge](https://dev.to/devteam/join-us-for-the-cloudflare-ai-challenge-3000-in-prizes-5f99).

 Layout and code is a [Next.js](https://nextjs.org/) project bootstrapped with [`c3`](https://developers.cloudflare.com/pages/get-started/c3).